mre/vscode-snippet/README.md

   - ${language} - the programming language
   - ${query} - the snippet query (search text)
   - ${index} - the index of the snippet (e.g. 2 for the third answer)
-- `insertByDoubleClick`: insert snippet by double click.
+- `insertWithDoubleClick`: insert snippet with double click.

 ## Installation